MP claims Scotland 'out of step' as no new England Covid restrictions before 2022

-THE Scottish Government has been accused of being "out of step" and "overly cautious" as it was confirmed there would be no new virus restirctions in England before the New Year.
+THE Scottish Government has been accused of being "out of step" and "overly cautious" as it was confirmed there would be no new virus restrictions in England before the New Year.

 UK Health Secretary Sajid Javid said “people should remain cautious” and urged those marking the start of 2022 to consider testing themselves beforehand and to celebrate outside, with the Omicron variant growing so fast that it now accounts for 90 per cent of all new Covid-19 cases.